How to Earn or Upgrade Your Florida Appraiser License

 Do I need a college degree to be a Certified General Appraiser?

-How much do Certified General Appraisers earn in Florida?
+How much do Certified General Appraisers make in Florida?